 Thank you again for your help.
 Your Foundation is an amazing organization and I, as well as others, are lucky you are there to assist us.

-Living Kidney Donor
+barry- Living Donor

 I received my gift of a heart transplant in Dec 2006, since then, I have been able to live a normal life.
 I have two daughters who are 7 and 8 years old and I have been blessed to see them grow.
 I have been able to return to school and obtain not only a bachelors degree in rehabilitation but also a Master's degree in Rehabilitation Counseling.
 I am currently working as a vocational rehabilitation counselor for the state of Georgia.
 I have continued to pay into Medicare so that I may keep my benefits but am currently in the "donut hole".
 With the loss of my husband's insurance from work when he was laid off, I was having to pay an astonishing amount for my medications monthly.
 With the financial blessing of ATF, I am now able to purchase my immunosuppressant medications to help sustain my life without having the stressful thoughts of how to purchase my medications each month.
 Thank you ATF for all you do and all you have done for my family and others.

-Living Kidney Donor
+tanisha- Living Donor